Not for Late CE. This package provides CE credit for 2026 only. For retroactive credit, purchase a designated "Late CE" course.

 View Course Syllabus

 This course covers the New Jersey Residential Mortgage Lending Act, the laws that define mortgage licensing, conducts, and restrictions in this state.
 The first module of this course is an overview of the state department tasked with overseeing mortgage regulations, the Department of Banking and Insurance.
-The second module will review mortgage licensing requirements, and the third module covers the authority of the Commissioner of DOBI, various prohibited acts that licensees cannot do when working with consumers, and specific restrictions when dealing with junior liens and secondary mortgages.
+The second module will review requirements for maintaining licensee compliance, and the third module covers the authority of the Commissioner of DOBI, various prohibited acts that licensees cannot do when working with consumers, and specific restrictions when dealing with junior liens and secondary mortgages.
+The last module explains the legislation passed to curb abusive lending practices, the New Jersey Home Ownership Security Act.

 Topics and Learning Objectives